-Students pursuing the B.S. in Business Administration concentrate in accounting, economics, finance, management, management information systems, marketing or sport management.
-These students also may use general elective credits to pursue a second concentration in business.
+Students pursuing the B.S. in Business Administration concentrate in accounting, economics, finance, information technology management, management, marketing or sport management.
+These students also may use general elective credits to pursue a second concentration or a minor in business.
 The concentrations in finance, economics and marketing are offered during the day only, on a full- or part-time basis.
-Evening students wishing to concentrate in management information systems must first contact the chair to discuss availability.
+Evening students wishing to concentrate in information technology management must first contact the chair to discuss availability.
 Students pursuing the B.A. in Business Administration concentrate in arts and sciences, international studies, diplomacy and international relations or general studies.

-Students pursuing the B.A. or B.S. in Business Administration may apply for admission, in their junior year, to the Stillman School's Master of Business Administration program through a dual-degree study option.
+Students pursuing the B.A. or B.S. in Business Administration may apply for admission to the Stillman School's Master of Business Administration program through a dual-degree study option.
 In addition, the School offers a minor in international business to business majors (only).
 This minor is designed to enhance a business major's marketability in today's global business environment.

 For students majoring in areas other than business administration, the Stillman School also offers several programs.
-These programs include a five-year B.A. or B.S./M.B.A. (a liberal arts bachelor's degree and Master of Business Administration), a minor in business administration and a certificate program in management information systems.
-Business and non-business majors may pursue the minor in accounting, the minor in economics and the minor in legal studies in business, which is designed for students interested in the study of law.
+These programs include a five-year B.A. or B.S./M.B.A. (a liberal arts bachelor's degree and Master of Business Administration) and a minor in business administration.
+Business and non-business majors may pursue a certificate in information technology management, the minor in accounting, the minor in economics and the minor in legal studies in business, which is designed for students interested in the study of law.

-Programs of the Stillman School are fully accredited by the Association to Advance Collegiate Schools of Business -International (AACSB), a distinction shared by less than onehalf of business schools nationwide.
+Programs of the Stillman School are fully accredited by the Association to Advance Collegiate Schools of Business

+- International (AACSB), a distinction shared by less than one-half of business schools nationwide.
 Seton Hall was the first private university in the state of New Jersey to earn this distinction.
 This is a professional accreditation above the regional accreditation held by most business schools.
 Accredited since 1978, the Stillman School meets the highest standards in business education.